Croatian Personal Data Protection Agency in international bodies

 The EDPB is composed of representatives of the national data protection authorities, and the European Data Protection Supervisor (EDPS).

+In 2024, director of the Croatian Personal Data Protection Agency, Zdravko Vukić was elected as a Vice-Chair of the European Data Protection Board.
 The representatives of the Agency are active participants of the plenary meetings of the European Data Protection Board (EDPB), as well as members of the expert subgroups of the EDPB.

 Spring Conference of European Data Protection Authorities